- What Is AWS Cloud?

-Amazon Aurora comes with built-in security, continuous backups, serverless compute, and up to 15 read replicas.
-Additionally, it also features automated multi-Region replication, and integrations with other AWS services.
+Amazon Aurora comes with built-in security, continuous backups, serverless computing, and up to 15 read replicas.
+Additionally, it also features automated multi-Region replication and integrations with other AWS services.
 This service is designed to work well with both MySQL and PostgreSQL and be available all over the world.

 4. Amazon DynamoDB

 Amazon DynamoDB is a key-value NoSQL database that does not need a server and is completely managed.
 It is made to run applications of any size that need high performance.
 DynamoDB comes with tools for importing and exporting data.
 It also excels in security, continuous backups, automatic replication across multiple regions, in-memory caching, and more.

 The Amazon Relational Database Service, also called Amazon RDS, is a group of managed services that make it easy to set up, run, and scale databases in the cloud.
 With Amazon RDS on AWS Outposts, you can deploy on-premises any of seven popular engines.
 They include Amazon Aurora with MySQL support, Amazon Aurora with PostgreSQL support, MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server.

 AWS Lambda is a serverless, event-driven computing service that lets you run code for almost any kind of application.
 You don’t even have to set up or manage servers first.
 Lambda can be triggered by more than 200 different AWS services and software-as-a-service (SaaS) apps, and you will only be charged for the resources you actually use.